 What Is Vibe Coding?

 Vibe coding is building software primarily through natural language prompts rather than writing code by hand.
 You describe what you want; the AI generates code.
 You iterate with more prompts.
-The term gained traction in early 2025, often attributed to Andrej Karpathy, to describe this style of development.
-It sits between traditional coding and no-code: you are still working with code, but the primary interface is language, not typing.
+The term gained traction in early 2025 (often credited to Andrej Karpathy) to describe this style of development.
+It sits between traditional coding and no-code: you're still working with code, but the primary interface is language, not typing.

-Vibe coding is not a formal methodology.
-It is a shorthand for "AI does most of the typing; I do most of the directing."
+Vibe coding isn't a formal methodology.
+It's shorthand for "AI does most of the typing; I do most of the directing."

 How It Works in Practice

-1. Describe — You tell the AI what you want: "Build a todo app with React that saves to localStorage."
+1. Describe — Tell the AI what you want: "Build a todo app with React that saves to localStorage."

 2. Generate — The AI produces code.
 You review it.

-3. Iterate — You refine: "Add a filter for completed items" or "Fix the bug where deleting doesn't update the list."
+3. Iterate — Refine: "Add a filter for completed items" or "Fix the bug where deleting doesn't update the list."

 4. Repeat — Until the result matches your intent.